Hey Google, do I need to prepare my marketing strategy for voice search?

 In order to adapt your online marketing strategies to this emerging technology, it’s important to understand what consumers use voice search for.
 In the following table, you will find what consumers are using their voice assistants for.

-Consumer behaviour and search information
+Consumer beha>Consumer behaviour and search information

-As voice recognition and assistants are a new searching tool for consumers, it can therefore be expected to affect consumer behaviour in the digital environment.
+ition and assistants are a new searching tool for consumers, it can therefore be expected to affect consumer behaviour in the digital environment.
 Both in the online and mobile context, consumer behaviour alters with new access to a variety of technologies.
 The technologies that act as decision aids play a particular role online (Kannan and Li, 2017) and voice search is today a new aid for consumers.
 Before the Internet, consumers were mainly dependent on marketing for receiving information regarding products and services.
 However, in the digital environment and the technologies it entails are reducing the information asymmetry between consumers and marketers as consumers now have access to a generous amount of information sources online.
 (Labrecque et al., 2013) The information gathered by consumers before making their purchase, play a central role in their buying behavior and it’s essential to understand their search behavior in order to create an effective communications strategy and to successfully reach consumers (Akalamkam and Kumar Mitra, 2017).

-Looking at commercialization
+Looking at comm>Looking at commercialization

-A challenge that brands will have to face with the emergence of voice search, is the fact that more power will be put in the hands of the companies offering this dialogue-based interface.
+brands will have to face with the emergence of voice search, is the fact that more power will be put in the hands of the companies offering this dialogue-based interface.
 This can specifically be seen through Amazon’s Alexa and Google Assistant.
 Both have the largest market share in the US and UK and operate under two different business models.
 Alexa, for example, is operated in such a way to draw the consumer towards Amazon’s ecosystem.
 In one way or another, Alexa will primarily refer the customer to make their purchases through Amazon before suggesting another website.
 However, Google is working towards preserving their position as a trustworthy search engine and will aim towards continue monetizing from online advertising.
 (Valentine, 2018)

-Will there be room for advertisements?
+Will there be room >Will there be room for advertisements?

-In today’s digital environment, consumers are increasingly using software to block online advertising.
+vironment, consumers are increasingly using software to block online advertising.
 It’s a way for users to avoid adverts tampering with their user experience, maintain control over what’s communicated to them, increase their online security, and a way to decrease the amount of data that companies collect regarding their online behavior.
 (Streitz and Tynan, 2016)

 So, this raises the question; how receptive will consumers be if adverts are presented to them through this dialogue-based interface?
 It’s clear that there is an already-existing frustration towards online advertising.
 Looking at the home assistants for example, the experience it provides is calming, entertaining and interactive.
 Will there be room for advertising or will it only be perceived as intrusive by the user?
 There is the alternative of sponsorships, but you need to bear in mind that voice assistants have a pressure of retaining an authentic experience to their users.
 (Valentine, 2018)

-Think creatively
+Think creatively Think creatively

-Voice search will raise the stakes for online marketers as this new method for consumers to search is fundamentally different than what’s available in the typical search engines and social media.
+stakes for online marketers as this new method for consumers to search is fundamentally different than what’s available in the typical search engines and social media.
 Marketing managers will need to respond by being creative and thinking outside of the box.
 For example, how does your brand sound like?
 Does it have a gender or maybe an accent?
 You might even need to look at its’ personality.
 Is the personality formal or casual?
 Is it informative, entertaining or more personal?
 (Valentine, 2018)

-Optimizing your content for voice search
+Optimizing your content for v>Optimizing your content for voice search

-In the race of being seen in the search and online environment, SEO plays a dominant role.
+e search and online environment, SEO plays a dominant role.
 It’s a strategy of making content more attractive towards search engines and thereby increasing their visibility online and generating click-through-rates.
 (Patrutiu-Baltes, 2016) In the digital environment, businesses need to cope with search engines as a collaborator and a platform in order to be able to compete with other companies to capture customers’ attention.
 (Kannan and Li, 2017) So how do you need to generally optimize your content in regards to the development of voice search?

 Here are three tips that you can use as a starting point for optimizing your content for voice search: